Lufeng-qy/Lufeng-qy.github.io/_pages/cv.md

 Research experience
 ======

+* **Coarse-grained method for IF network and Dynamics in spatially ordered SNN**

+* Advisor: Jiwei Zhang    School of Math and Statistics, Wuhan University

 * 2020.9-2021.5 : Research Assistant

-* **Coarse-graining method for IF network and Dynamics in spatially ordered SNN**

-  * School of Math and Statistics, Wuhan University
-  * Advisor: Jiwei Zhang
 * Duties included:

   * Mechanically studied a new coarse-graining framework for integrate-and-fire (IF) network to reduce the dimensionality.

   * Rebuilt and improved a spatially ordered spiking neural network (SNN) model that matches the experimental result about neural variability.

-    * Built a molecular interaction network model in neuron to capture the STDP property.
+  * Modelled the CaMKII pathway in neurons with kinetic equations to show its on/off property in LTP.

+* **Place cells generation via auto-encoder model with a strong history effect**

+* Advisor: Stefano Fusi     Centre of Theoretical Neuroscience, Columbia University

 * 2020.5- 2020.9: Research Assistant

-* **Place cells generation via auto-encoder model with a strong history effect**

-  * Centre of theoretical neuroscience, Columbia University
-  * Advisor: Stefano Fusi
 * Duties included:

   * Simulated the memory performance of a Hopfield network with cascade synapses model to solve the *catastrophic forgetting* problem.

   * Built an auto-encoder model which can naturally generate place cells in hippocampus, and implemented the cascade synapses model above to strengthen the history effect.

+* **A novel antimicrobial treatment and a non-systematic drug delivery method**

+* Advisor: Xianzheng Zhang.
+College of Chemistry and Molecular Sciences, Wuhan University

 * 2018.6 - 2019.6 : Research Assistant

-* **A novel antimicrobial treatment and a non-systematic drug delivery method**

-  * College of Chemistry and Molecular Sciences, Wuhan University
-  * Advisor:  Xianzheng Zhang
 * Duties included:

   * Developed a novel anti-bacterial method combining photodynamic therapy and chimeric peptides, which was published in *Jounral of Materials Chemistry B*. [see here](https://qiuyoungwang.github.io/files/BMP_paper.pdf)
   * Tested the idea about non-systematic drug delivery strategy to central neural system through axoplasmic transport.

 Skills
 ======